098: Behind the Scenes (II)

 Figma, Affinity, Photopea, Procreate, GIMP, Pixlr etc.

-9/ Color it in (fill, paint bucket).
+9/ Color it in (fill).

-10/ Save file (jpeg / PNG).
+10/ Save file (jpeg / PNG)

-Embed into post / newsletter.
+Embed into post / newsletter

 Strengths and weaknesses :